 Mr. Pauly explained there were specific levels of parks in the Villebois Master Plan.
 The Piazza and Montague Park were both identified in the Villebois Master Plan as neighborhood level parks.
 Smaller facilities, such as pocket parks and, he believed the linear greens connecting the parks, were considered block level amenities versus neighborhood amenities.
 The neighborhood referred to the central neighborhood not necessarily the entire Villebois neighborhood.
-Larger parks, such as Edelweiss Park and Trocadero Park, were called regional parks and were meant to serve all of Villebois Master Plan.
+Larger parks, such as Edelweiss Park and Trocadero Park, were called regional parks and were meant to serve all of Villebois and the City.
+From that perspective, he believed neighborhood level was well defined in the Villebois Master Plan.
 Specific language identified the mail room as a Village Center level amenity that would serve the entire Village Center.
 He believed there could be some language that either identified an amenity as a neighborhood park, or clearly identified it in the Master Plan or other approval documents as serving the entirety of the Village Center.
 There could be some flexibility if other amenities might be identified that clearly served the entire Village Center.
 The rationale was that the three items listed were amenities identified specifically as a neighborhood level or Village Center level amenity.